 - requirements of the Occupational Health and Safety Act should be met;

 - a salary may not be paid for a work trial;

 - participation in work trial may not be entered into the register of employment.

-The fund does not arrange a work trial if
+The Unemployment Insurance Fund does not organise work trial if:

-- you have completed a work trial with the same employer in the same position, worked for the same employer in the same position, or has participated in work placement with the same employer.
+- the candidate has previously participated in a work trial when applying for the same position at the same employer, has worked for the same employer in the same position, or has participated in work placement with the same employer.

 The labour market service provided for individuals with decreased working ability is co-financed by the European Social Fund of the European Union by regulation No. 57 of the Minister of Social Protection and the Minister of Health and Labour of 27 March 2015 on the basis of ‘Provision of labour market services to the target group of work reforms’ .